How to Deal With Overwhelm (Without Giving Up on Yourself)

 It says:

-Surrender is an act of mindfulness and faith — a willingness to let go of control and trust the unfolding of life.
+Surrender is an act of mindfulness and faith — a willingness to let go of control, trust the unfolding of life, and rediscover inner peace and purpose through presence.
 It is possible only because there is something to surrender into — not a void, but a living ground of goodness.

 This kind of surrender is an act of deep mindfulness — a way of aligning with life rather than fighting it.
 When we let go of control, we open ourselves to the possibility of transformation, healing, and true inner peace.